Lab MIPS: Stacks, subroutines and register-conventions

 int sum_2(int length, int vector);

 You have to write two subroutines(sum_1 and sum_2) which calculate the sum of the elements of a vector of integers.
 The subroutines differ in the way you call them (how you pass arguments) from the main.
-Arguments are the size of the vector (length) and the values of the integers.
+Argumments are the size of the vector (length) and the values of the integers.
 Both subroutines will return the sum.
 You have also to modify the main part of the program before calling the subroutines.
+Start from the following file lab.s.
 All your changes must be done on a copy of that file and all code lines added must be commented.
 Besides your answers to the questions must be included as comments in the end.

 - Draw a representation of the stack for the vector 1,2,3,4,5 (including $ra and length=5) just before the call of the procedure sum_1 (see ex.
 Patterson & Hennessy, Appendix A.5 -- Memory Usage).